 While enjoying the outdoors, it’s also important to relish in relaxing moments while fishing.
 Fishing requires a lot of patience and calm behavior.
 A fisher must keep quiet and almost entirely still to avoid scaring away their prey.
 A fisher must practice breathing slowly and moving softly.
 He or she must also be prepared to move at a moment’s notice because a fish can bite their lure at any time.
 In fact, the behavior of a fisherman or woman is very similar to meditation!
 Fishing on a weekly basis is important because it offers the opportunity to relax and think on life.
 Fishing is a time of peace and serenity, and it may even help you in times of stress.
 Soft breezes, cool temperatures and the sounds of moving water are all key components to this time of relaxation and meditation.
 You certainly can’t find that indoors!

 Fishing, as a sport, is a great opportunity for bonding with family or friends.
 While it’s peaceful to fish alone, it’s always fun to bring a friend along for an activity you enjoy.
 Family members are great companions to share a day of fishing with.
 Many generations within a family tend to teach skills to the younger generations, and fishing is a great family past-time to share among each other.
 There are many skills involved in fishing that are important to a successful week of bringing home fresh fish.
 It’s important to learn how to properly prepare a fishing reel with fishing line, a hook and a bobber.
 It’s also important to know how to bait your hook and what types of bait to use for each type of fish you’re fishing for.
 Catching and releasing fish is crucial knowledge every fisherman and woman must have, and they must also know how to clean and gut different types of fish.
+For beginners we would recommend a good baitcasting reel or a spinning reel.
+Later on you could also transition into fly fishing, which requires a little more skill but is also much more rewarding.
 Fishing, whether for food or pure sport, is a fantastic hobby to share with others because it involves teaching each other many things.
 Besides learning proper skills for fishing, it’s also fun to take special interest in certain types of fishing and even particular kinds of fish.
 Turning fishing into a weekly activity will only strengthen your current fishing skills and grow your repertoire of fishing knowledge.
 Perhaps you may also introduce friends or family that have never fished before to this fun and relaxing sport!

 Catching your own fish on a weekly basis ensures that you always know how fresh your fish is, where it’s from, and that it will taste amazing.
 As opposed to purchasing fish from a grocery store, even fresh, choosing to catch your own fish means you know exactly when that fish was butchered.
 Why pick from questionable fish filets in the deli aisle when you can catch and cook your own fish in that same day?
 It’s also relieving to know where exactly your fish came from.
 Fishing for your own food means you know exactly what body of water your dinner came from.
 This is particularly important in today’s society because locally caught fish is crucial to the farm-to-table lifestyle, which is very popular.
 Catching your own fish also guarantees that your food is going to taste great!
 While you can’t always know what food is ingested by the fish that is bred for commercial sale, you can easily find out what food is being eaten by the fresh fish you catch yourself.
 Learn about the local area you fish in to discover what types of smaller fish are being caught and digested by the very fish you’re hunting.
 Even better, you can physically see what your fish has eaten that day when you butcher it before cooking.
 You really can’t get a more straight-forward answer than that!